Two-step verification for T-Mobile

 Security vs. ease

-Taking a look at T-Mobile's available authentication methods, we evaluated each in terms of security and ease taking into account feedback from the digital security team, participant responses and heuristic evaluation.
+Taking a look at T-Mobile's available authentication methods, I evaluated each in terms of security and ease taking into account feedback from the digital security team, participant responses and heuristic evaluation.

 Contextual error states, helping guide users

 Additionally, error states had to be re-examined and rewritten as many were overly technical and contained jargon that typical users would be unfamiliar with.
 In total there were 12 error messages for 4 device sizes (iOS, Android, mobile, desktop), which all had slightly varied copy depending on the component that was to be used.

 The handoff included flows mapped out for web (desktop & mobile) and app (iOS & Android), as well as the high-fidelity design files.

 I created 4 prototypes for usability testing which included 1 control and 3 proposed design changes.
 3 were needed in order to isolate an accurately collect and observe the specific changes we wanted to test.

 Update style to current design system.